A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Selection of Variable Stars

 We apply the above algorithm to the non-composite EPD light curves (i.e.~light curves from each field are processed independently for stars with light curves from multiple fields).
 The algorithm is applied both on the raw EPD light curves, and on EPD light curves that are high-pass filtered by subtracting from each point the median of all points that are within 0.1 day of that point.
 There are a total of \NUMflarelcsearch{} stars with EPD light curves that are analyzed, we exclude from the analysis \NUMflarelcnotsearch{} stars from the full sample for which only $\sigma$-clipped TFA light curves are available.
 A total of \NUMflareeventautoselect{} candidate flare events from \NUMflarestarautoselect{} stars are selected.
 These are inspected by eye to yield the final sample of \NUMflareevents{} flare events from \NUMflarestars{} stars.
+During the visual inspection we improved the automated fit for some of the flares by manually adjusting the range of points used in the fit.
 Figure~\ref{fig:exampleflares} shows two examples of these large-amplitude, long-decay flares.
-The identified flares have peak intensities that range from $A = 0.09$ to $A = 4.21$ and decay time-scales that range from $\tau = 4$~minutes to $\tau = 1.7$~hours.
+The identified flares have peak intensities that range from $A = 0.07$ to $A = 4.21$ and decay time-scales that range from $\tau \sim 5$~minutes to $\tau \sim 1$~hour.